Get a short-term van insurance quote from our partner

 If you want to insure by the hour, you can choose 1-12 hours.
 Once you go over that, it’s best to insure for the whole day.
 It’s better to overestimate the time you need than risk not being insured.

 Can I drive a van that I’ve just bought without getting insurance?

 No. Driving any vehicle – including vans – without at least third-party only insurance is illegal, and you could end up with a fine and a conviction.

 If you’ve just bought a new van, temporary insurance can give you the short-term cover you need while you compare van insurance providers and shop around to find a policy that suits you or your business’ needs.

 Can I use temporary insurance for business use?

-Yes, from time to time you may need to borrow a van from someone you know to transport something.
-You may also want to quickly insure new employees while you’re sorting out annual insurance, or to briefly add a temporary member of staff when you’re extra-busy for an hour or two or even a few days.
+Yes, from time to time you may need to borrow a van.
+You may also want to quickly insure new employees while you’re sorting out annual insurance, or to briefly add a temporary member of staff when you’re extra busy for an hour or two or even a few days in a row.

-Likewise, temporary van insurance could be useful if you’re going on a long-distance trip, so you can share time behind the wheel.
+Likewise, temporary van insurance can be useful if you’re going on a long-distance trip, so you can share time behind the wheel.